OpenVPN/terraform-provider-openvpn-cloud/docs/resources/connector.md

 page_title: "cloudconnexa_connector Resource - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use cloudconnexa_connector to create an OpenVPN Cloud connector.
+  Use cloudconnexa_connector to create an Cloud Connexa connector.
-  ~> NOTE: This only creates the OpenVPN Cloud connector object.
+  ~> NOTE: This only creates the Cloud Connexa connector object.
 Additional manual steps are required to associate a host in your infrastructure with the connector.
 Go to https://openvpn.net/cloud-docs/connector/ for more information.
 ---

 # cloudconnexa_connector (Resource)

-Use `cloudconnexa_connector` to create an OpenVPN Cloud connector.
+Use `cloudconnexa_connector` to create an Cloud Connexa connector.

-~> NOTE: This only creates the OpenVPN Cloud connector object.
+~> NOTE: This only creates the Cloud Connexa connector object.
 Additional manual steps are required to associate a host in your infrastructure with the connector.
 Go to https://openvpn.net/cloud-docs/connector/ for more information.